bderieg/kinemetry_ETG_disks/README.md

 and the following other optional parameters
 - drad
     - Kinemetry will be sampled with this (pixel) spacing in radius.
-Default is 1.
+Default is 1.0.
+- incrad
+    - The spacing between successive kinemetry radii is multiplied by this much.
+Default is 1.0 (evenly spaced).
 - flux_cutoff
     - Velocity values that spatially correspond to flux values below this level will be thrown out before running kinemetry
 - objname